Edward J. DeBartolo Sr.: Sporting interests

 DeBartolo purchased the San Francisco 49ers in 1977, giving the team to his son.
 DeBartolo Jr. devoted significant resources to the team, became an expert in team management and player relations, and made it the most successful NFL franchise in the 1980s.

 DeBartolo founded the Pittsburgh Maulers of the United States Football League in March 1983, but folded the team after the first season (1984) when the league announced it would move to a fall schedule, the same time as the NFL's Pittsburgh Steelers.

 The family also owned the Pittsburgh Penguins of the National Hockey League from February 1977 until selling it to an ownership group led by Howard Baldwin in November 1991.
-His team would win the Stanley Cup in 1991.
-He would be engraved onto the Stanley Cup along with his daughter Denise DeBartolo York.
+The Penguins would win the Stanley Cup in 1991, just before the sale.
+DeBartolo's name would be engraved on the Stanley Cup along with that of his daughter Denise DeBartolo York.
 DeBartolo said at a rally after the first win that the occasion was "possibly the happiest moment of my life."

-He owned the soccer team Pittsburgh Spirit from 1978 until 1986.
+DeBartolo owned the Pittsburgh Spirit soccer team from 1978 to 1986.

-While DeBartolo was unsuccessful in his attempt to purchase the Chicago White Sox in 1980, he owned and developed three thoroughbred racetracks – Thistledown in North Randall, Ohio, Remington Park in Oklahoma City, and Louisiana Downs in Bossier City, Louisiana.
+DeBartolo owned and developed three thoroughbred racetracks – Thistledown in North Randall, Ohio, Remington Park in Oklahoma City, and Louisiana Downs in Bossier City, Louisiana.
+This involvement in horse racing was a factor in his unsuccessful $20 million attempt to purchase the Chicago White Sox from Bill Veeck which fell two votes short of the necessary three-quarters approval from American League owners on October 24, 1980.
+Commissioner of Baseball Bowie Kuhn invoked the "best interests of baseball" clause to dissuade the owners from approving the sale additionally on the grounds of absentee ownership and a potential franchise move to New Orleans.
+The White Sox were eventually sold to an investment group led by Jerry Reinsdorf and Eddie Einhorn three months later on January 29, 1981.

 Death

-DeBartolo died of pneumonia on December 19, 1994 in Youngstown, Ohio at the age of 85.
+DeBartolo died of pneumonia on December 19, 1994, in Youngstown, Ohio, at the age of 85.

-Honors

-In 1981, he received the Order of Merit from the Italian government.

-In 1988, he was awarded the Presidential Medal of Freedom.

-Since 1992, the Pittsburgh Penguins have awarded the Edward J. Debartolo Community Service Award to "The players who have donated a considerable amount of time during the season to working on community and charity projects."

-In 1996, he was inducted posthumously into the Pittsburgh Penguins Hall of Fame.